kesfrance/Attendance-Marker/README.md

 # Smart-Marker
 A web application for registering participants at events and monitoring their attendance.

+I used Python, Flask, Javascript, Bootstrap, HTML, CSS, SQLalchemy and SQLlite.
+I intend to us Mongodb for the next stage of the app.

 The first stage of this app.
 I am building a utility in which you can create meetings, invite people to participate in a meeting, and also track their attendance.